cbor-wg/cddl/draft-ietf-cbor-cddl.md

 The CBOR notational convention has the following goals:

 {: style="format (G%d)"}
-* Provide an unambiguous description of the overall structure of a CBOR data structure.
+* Provide an unambiguous description of the overall structure of a CBOR data item.

-* Flexibility to express the freedoms of choice in the CBOR data format.
+* Be flexible in expressing the multiple ways in which data can be represented in the CBOR data format.

 * Able to express common CBOR datatypes and structures.

-* Human and machine readable and processable.
+* Provide a single format that is both readable and editable for humans and processable by machine.

-* Automatic checking of data format compliance.
+* Enable automatic checking of CBOR data items for data format compliance.

-* Extraction of specific elements from CBOR data for further processing.
+* Enable extraction of specific elements from CBOR data for further processing.

 Not an original goal per se, but a convenient side effect of the JSON generic data model being a subset of the CBOR generic data model, is